ConnectionMaster/web.eyeo.com/pages/jobs/account-manager-usa-gb.md

 <? include jobs/header ?>

-**Account Manager USA/GB (native speaker only)**
+**Account Manager - International**

 **Your daily business**

-- Business development related to Acceptable Ads partnerships in all english speaking markets
+- Business development related to Acceptable Ads partnerships in all international markets
 - Identify and develop B2B customer relations as well as maintaining and developing existing Acceptable Ads partnerships
 - Negotiate and draft business agreements
 - Manage the execution of partnership agreements in close cooperation with the partner and our team of software developers